• Home

 Background

-Data Projects
+Projects

 Current

 I work part time doing data related contracts as well, so feel free to reach out if you have work in mind you would like assistance with.
-Recently, I built a Shiny application for Comunidad y Biodiversidad, a Mexican non-profit that supports small scale fisheries.
+Recently, I built a Shiny application for Comunidad y Biodiversidad, a non-profit based in Mexico that supports small scale fisheries.
 The app serves as an evaluation tool that enables users to assess the effectiveness of marine protected area across Mexico.
 Check it out here.

 Previous